 Return to top

 Original articles describing clinical and basic investigations in the field of hepatology.
-Manuscripts are expected to be concise, well organised, and clearly written.
+Manuscripts are expected to be concise, well organized, and clearly written.
 They should not exceed 6000 words, including the abstract, references, tables, and figure legends.
 A maximum of 8 tables and/or figures is allowed.
 References should not exceed a maximum of 100.

 Review articles and Seminars